 2. Segment network access

-Furthermore, it is essential that you grant network access granularly to prevent the ransomware’s spread throughout your organization.
+Furthermore, it is essential that you grant network access granularly to prevent ransomware attacks from spreading throughout your organization.
 Segmented networks restrict an employee’s access to the files, systems and functionalities they need for their everyday operations, limiting the potential impact of a ransomware attack and the time needed to recover from it.
 For instance, a user who occasionally requires administrative privilege to one of your systems could be granted temporary access when needed, rather than providing him with constant access.
 Remote access and external devices brought by your employees should also be segmented to prevent them from accessing your internal network.
 For example, providing your employees with a wireless network to connect their mobile devices that is segmented from the network used by your internal devices and workstations.

 With properly segmented access, an attacker might only be able to encrypt a small percentage of your files and infrastructure, allowing you to carry on with your usual business operations with little to no impact.
 Your IT team will only have to restore the backups to that specific instance, requiring fewer resources and preventing interruptions of service for your company.